shamkarthik/tldron/README.md

 TLDRON identifies and hides sponsored posts and ads within your LinkedIn feed.
 This feature helps you focus on organic content and reduces distractions.

+### API Key Storage

+TLDRON requires a Gemini API key to function.
+This key is stored securely within your browser's local storage using the `chrome.storage.local` API.

+**Important Security Notes:**

+*   **Obfuscation, Not Encryption:** While `chrome.storage.local` provides a degree of protection, it's important to understand that the data is obfuscated, not truly encrypted.
+This means that while it's not easily human-readable, it's not protected by strong cryptographic methods.
+*   **User Responsibility:** The security of your API key ultimately depends on the security of your machine.
+If your system is compromised, any data stored locally could be at risk.
+*   **Never commit your API key to version control.** This is a critical security practice.
+Ensure your API key is not accidentally pushed to a public repository.

 ## Getting Started

 ### Installation